cyberbotics/webots/docs/reference/distancesensor.md

 - `redColorSensitivity`: red color sensitivity factor.
 This allows to tune (or even disable) red color sensitivity for infra-red distance sensor type.
-Value of 1 means ordinary Webots behavior.
+A value of 1 corresponds to the default behavior.
 Values greater that 1 increase the red color sensitivity and values lower than 1 decrease it.
-Value of 0 disables the red color sensitivity completely.
+A value of 0 disables the effect of the red color completely.
 See details [below](#infra-red-sensors).

 ### Lookup Table